A Comprehensive Guide To Income Generating Assets

 Here’s how…

-Over the past several years Amazon stock has increased in value by more than 5 times.
-Let’s say you bought 10 shares for $400 per share 5 years ago.
+In the past, Amazon stock has dramatically increased in value.
+So, let’s say you bought 10 shares for $400 per share.
 At the time, your total investment cost $4,000.

-A share of Amazon stock now trades at more than $2,000 per share.
+Next, let’s say over the years, a share of Amazon stock increased to $2,000 per share.
 So, your 10 original shares are now worth more than $20,000.

 By selling 1 of the original 10 shares for $2,000 cash, you have created income.
 And still, maintain ownership of 9 shares valued at about $18,000.

-So, growth stocks are another example of an income producing asset.
+As a result, growth stocks are another example of an income-producing asset.
 They are very good assets to buy.

 Morningstar